WilleamM/FindmyVibe/docs/APISpec.md

 ### 5.1.
 Get Album - `/albums/{albumId}` (GET)

-Get the details of a specific album including songs, artist, and genres within the album
+Get the details of a specific album including songs, artist, and genres within the album.

 **Response:**